 Every five years, the Council renews its commitment to working in partnership toward a healthy Gulf of Maine ecosystem.
-With this Framework for Action, the Gulf of Maine Council sets forth its shared vision for sustaining a healthy Gulf of Maine for future generations.
+With this Framework for Action, the Gulf of Maine Council sets forth our shared vision for sustaining a healthy Gulf of Maine for future generations.

 The vision and goals in this Framework provide a foundation for actions outlined in Work Plans which are updated every two years.
-This document also highlights some of the Gulf of Maine Council's key accomplishments during the past five years.
+The Gulf of Maine Council is also pleased to share key accomplishments toward achieving our mission during the past five years.